awsdocs/aws-xray-developer-guide/doc-source/xray-concepts.md

 ## Annotations and Metadata<a name="xray-concepts-annotations"></a>

 When you instrument your application, the X\-Ray SDK records information about incoming and outgoing requests, the AWS resources used, and the application itself\.
 You can add other information to the segment document as annotations and metadata\.
+Annotations and metadata are aggregated at the trace level, and can be added to any segment or subsegment\.

 **Annotations** are simple key\-value pairs that are indexed for use with [filter expressions](xray-console-filters.md)\.
 Use annotations to record data that you want to use to group traces in the console, or when calling the [https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html](https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html) API\.